bendalab/thunderfish/docs/thunderfish.md

 1. `twin` Start time of the analysis window in the recording in seconds.
 2. `window` Duration of the analysis window in seconds.
+3. `winclipped`: Fraction of analysis window that is clipped.
+4. `samplerate`: Sampling rate of the recording.
+5. `nfft`: Number of samples used for FFT to compute power spectrum.
+6. `dfreq`: Frequency resolution of power spectrum.
-3. `index` Index of the fish (the number that is also used to number the files).
+7. `index` Index of the fish (the number that is also used to number the files).
-4. `EODf` EOD frequency in Hertz.
+8. `EODf` EOD frequency in Hertz.
-5. `p-p-amplitude` Peak-to-peak amplitude of the extracted waveform in the units of the input data.
+9. `p-p-amplitude` Peak-to-peak amplitude of the extracted waveform in the units of the input data.
-6. `power` Power of the extracted EOD waveform, i.e. sum of the squared Fourier amplitudes, in decibel.
+10. `power` Power of the extracted EOD waveform, i.e. sum of the squared Fourier amplitudes, in decibel.
-7. `datapower` Power of the EOD waveform from the spectrum of the original data in decibel.
+11. `datapower` Power of the EOD waveform from the spectrum of the original data in decibel.
-8. `thd`: Total harmonic distortion, i.e. square root of sum of amplitudes squared of harmonics relative to amplitude of fundamental.
+12. `thd`: Total harmonic distortion, i.e. square root of sum of amplitudes squared of harmonics relative to amplitude of fundamental.
-9. `dbdiff` Smoothness of power spectrum as standard deviation of differences in decibel power.
+13. `dbdiff` Smoothness of power spectrum as standard deviation of differences in decibel power.
-10. `maxdb` Maximum power of higher harmonics relative to peak power in decibel.
+14. `maxdb` Maximum power of higher harmonics relative to peak power in decibel.
-11. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
+15. `noise` Root-mean-squared standard error of the averaged EOD waveform relative to the peak-to_peak amplitude in percent.
-12. `rmserror` Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.
+16. `rmserror` Root-mean-squared difference between the averaged EOD waveform and the fit of the Fourier series relative to the peak-to_peak amplitude in percent.
-13. `clipped` Percentage of recording that is clipped.
+17. `clipped` Percentage of recording that is clipped.
-14. `flipped` Whether the waveform was flipped.
+18. `flipped` Whether the waveform was flipped.
-15. `n` Number of EODs used for computing the averaged EOD waveform.
+19. `n` Number of EODs used for computing the averaged EOD waveform.
-16. `ncrossings` Number of zero crossing per EOD period.
+20. `ncrossings` Number of zero crossing per EOD period.
-17. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
+21. `peakwidth` Width of the peak at the averaged amplitude relative to EOD period.
-18. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
+22. `troughwidth` Width of the trough at the averaged amplitude relative to EOD period.
-19. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
+23. `leftpeak` Time from positive zero crossing to peak relative to EOD period.
-20. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
+24. `rightpeak` Time from peak to negative zero crossing relative to EOD period.
-21. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
+25. `lefttrough` Time from negative zero crossing to trough relative to EOD period.
-22. `righttrough` Time from trough to positive zero crossing relative to EOD period.
+26. `righttrough` Time from trough to positive zero crossing relative to EOD period.
-23. `p-p-distance` Time between peak and trough relative to EOD period.
+27. `p-p-distance` Time between peak and trough relative to EOD period.
-24. `reltroughampl` Amplitude of trough relative to peak amplitude.
+28. `reltroughampl` Amplitude of trough relative to peak amplitude.

 ### RECORDING-CHANNEL-TIME-wavespectrum-N.EXT